nimakaviani/ci-build-plugin/docs/examples/jenkins/README.md

 ### Jenkins setup steps:

-1. Create a Jenkins instance by `kubectl -n jenkins apply -f jenkinsDeployment.yaml`
+1. Create a Jenkins instance by running `kubectl -n jenkins apply -f jenkinsDeployment.yaml`
 2. Connect to your Jenkins instance, login, and install `Dcoker pipeline`, `Docker Commons`, and `Kubernetes` plugins in addition to default plugins.
 3. Create a job.
 The name must match the application name in Spinnaker.
 4. Create a GitHub repository.
 Copy `index.html`, `Dockerfile`, and `Jenkinsfile` to the root of the newly created repository.